YuezueakSemih/ProjektBootstrap/Project Description.md

 fixed the design of the website: done (Feb 2, 2023)

-added games to the website: Password checker: not done()
+added games to the website: Password checker: done(Apr 13, 2023)
-                            Find the password: not done()
+                            diffrent encryption methods: done(Jun 15, 2023)
+                            simple login: done(Jun 15, 2023)
+                            Database for login and points: not done

 ## • Used Source Version Control System:
 Github